-Add External Content and Widgets With Embedded Code in Square Online
+Add External Content and Widgets With Embedded Code to Square Online

-The embed code section in the Square Online site editor allows you to enhance your website with a nearly unlimited variety of additional features.
-You can create custom contact forms, add event registration or reservation services, display a Google calendar and much more.
+With Square Online, you can enhance your website with a nearly unlimited variety of additional features.
+Add multiple embed code sections to display a Google calendar, create custom contact forms, add reservation services, accept event registrations and much more.

-Publish your website to make the changes go live.
+Publish your site to see the changes live.

 If you’re looking for some inspiration, here are some suggestions on how to use the embed code section: